 The Bayeux Tapestry is coming to the British Museum in 2020 on loan from the French.
 It might seem to be too early to be talking about it, but two years is a blink of the eye when you consider that it hasn't left France for 950 years.
 The museum in Bayeux, Northern France, where … Continue reading May I Borrow It?

-Walking around Edinburgh, at any time of the year, but especially at summertime on the Royal Mile, I’m a sucker for groups of people gathered around street performers.
-Over I’ll trot, sheep like, blindly going with the flow and I’ll stand and watch and wait.
-Not ploughing my own furrow I end up furrowing my … Continue reading Turner
+Walking around Edinburgh at any time of the year, but especially at summertime on the Royal Mile, I’m a sucker for groups of people gathered around street performers.
+Over I’ll trot, sheep-like, blindly going with the flow and I’ll stand, watch and wait.
+I linger waiting for the interminable preamble of performer/crowd banter before we … Continue reading Turner in Edinburgh

 Edinburgh is filled with beautiful buildings, some unquestionably so: Edinburgh Castle, the Usher Hall, Holyrood Palace.
 Some are more controversial, bound to divide opinion: the Parliament Building, or the modern glass-fronted flats at the Quartermile on the edge of The Meadows, new housing mixed in through the old Royal Infirmary.
 However, there are two edifices … Continue reading Imposing